jackjamieson2/yarns-indie-reader/README.md

 # Yarns Indie Reader

+*Please note: Yarns Indie Reader is no longer in development.
+Instead, I am focusing on its successor [Yarns Microsub Server](https://github.com/jackjamieson2/yarns-microsub-server).*
+---

 Yarns Indie Reader is an RSS and [h-feed](https://indieweb.org/h-feed) reader for WordPress.
 You can subscribe to blogs and websites, view their updates in a feed, then post likes and replies directly to your WordPress site.

 Yarns Indie Reader allows you to subscribe to websites that publish either rss or [h-feed](https://indieweb.org/h-feed).
 As well as keeping up with your subscriptions, you can like and reply and it create posts on your blog automatically.